adntob/CiscoHackathon2019/README.md

 <img src="images/webpage.png" style="margin-left: 25%; width: 50%;" />

-If you want people to be able to interact with the jsxapi above from other devices than eg the Cisco Touch 10, a simple way is to integrate the jsxapi with a web server.
+If you want people to be able to interact with the jsxapi from their laptop or mobile devices, a simple way is to integrate the jsxapi with a web server.
 Strictly speaking, this has nothing to do with Webex APIs, but we have included an example here anyway to get you quickly started.

 Express is a minimal Node.js web server that's easy to set up.
 After installing it with npm, you can embed it with jsxapi like this: